Treefish: Taxonomy

 The treefish was first formally described as Sebastichthys serriceps in 1880 by the American ichthyologists David Starr Jordan and Charles Henry Gilbert with the type locality given as Santa Catalina and Santa Barbara in California.
 Some authorities place this species in the monotypic subgenus Sebastocarus.
 The specific name serriceps is a compound of serri meaning "serrated" and ceps which means "head", a reference to the strong spines aligned on the top of the head giving it a serrated appearance.

 Description

 The treefish has a robust oblong-shaped body which has a depth equivalent to 36% to 40% of its standard length.
 The head has a covering of many spines and it has a pointed snout, small eyes, and a medium sized terminal mouth.
 The dorsal fin has 13 spines and 13 to 15 soft rays while the anal fin has 3 spines and 5 to 7 soft rays.
 This species attains a maximum total length of 41 cm and a maximum published weight of 1,6 kg.
-The colr pattern of the treefish is distinctive with the adults having bright red lips.
+The color pattern of the treefish is distinctive with the adults having bright red lips.
 The overall color is yellow with 6 black vertical bars and numerous white dots or dashes, the margins of the scales being white.
 The orbit is vermilion and there are two black bars radiating from the eye.